Posted by pullmarine on October 11, 2000, at 23:42:25

 > I'm not sure I have.
 Without having used a dictionary, I have taken from context that there are semantic differences.
 In my mind, I consider suicidal ideation to be the formation of ideas about committing suicide and perhaps composing plans to do so.
 On the other hand, suicidality reflects a state of mind/brain within which there may be an impulse or drive to commit suicide, with or without previous ideation or forethought.

-> I believe that for many people, there is actually a neurophysiological substrate that actually produces suicidality.
+Let's not quible over words!> I believe that for many people, there is actually a neurophysiological substrate that actually produces suicidality.
 Some rather strong evidence for this involves an increased density of 5-HT2 receptors found in suicidal depressed patients as opposed to non-suicidal depressed patients.
 In addition, there are people for whom suicidality only appears in association with adverse psychiatric reactions to medication.
 The evolution of anxiety seems to be important here.
 People who have not had suicidal ideations prior to drug exposure can become suicidal within days.

-5-ht2, also found in great abundance among the brighter and more creative part of the population. furthermore, correlation is not causation.
+>5-ht2, also found in great abundance among the brighter and more creative part of the population. furthermore, correlation is not causation.

 > With or without a biological etiology, some depressed individuals become suicidal when feelings of hopelessness appear.
 This does not mean that their situation is hopeless.
 They just perceive or believe it to be.
 It may not be.
 If they can be shown otherwise, they may change their mind about committing suicide.
 The perception of hopelessness can be both a cause and result of depression.
 When it is the result of depression, this represents a skewing of perception by the depression.
 Their judgment becomes biased towards negativity, and is often not commensurate with the situation.
 Upon remission from depression, this same person may not regard the same situation as being negative at all.
 If this sort of thing does happen, how are we to judge when a person's desire to commit suicidal is reflective of the temporary changes in thinking produced by depression?
 After they are dead, they have very little chance of changing their mind should their depression remits.

 True, but there are those, like thomas, and mty sister, and me, who are truly fed up.
 And BTW, I am not depressed, if anything, I am quite functional.
 I just find life painful, boring, and I'd rather not have to go through it.
 I truly think many of those who so desperatly want to keep others alive have an inaccurate perception of reality due to a stronger tendancy for denial, avoidance and repression.
 This is my gut feeling, and i've no data to support this.
-I further believe that suicide is very traumatic to these people, because it forces them to confront certain realities.
+I further believe that suicide is very traumatic to these people, because it forces them to confront certain realities.> This stuff is meant to be a caveat in those cases in which the sufferer of depression is acting out of impulse or unrealistic negative thinking that can be produced by the depression itself.

-'unrealistic' to whose standards?
+>'unrealistic' to whose standards?

 > > Much of what we "thought" we knew about suicide has been debunked, such as those who talk about it, don't do it.
 We now know that's a myth.
 Also, it's not easy to commit suicide.
 Suicide normally requires a great deal of planning for successful execution (sorry.... no pun intended.)